Nikon N90 and N90s

 Ni-MH hadn't been invented yet, but since they look like Ni-Cd as far as the N90s is concerned, feel free to use them.

 Throw-away lithium AAs had just come out, which have a slightly higher voltage than other AAs.
-The October, 1994 brochure says DONT USE ThEM in tiny type on the bottom of page 31, but the user's manual simply cautions that Nikon had not yet performed the usual extensive testing over all conditions to see if these would work well, or fry the N90s.
+The October, 1994 brochure says DONT USE THEM in tiny type on the bottom of page 31, but the user's manual simply cautions that Nikon had not yet performed the usual extensive testing over all conditions to see if these would work well, or fry the N90s.
 As such, Nikon wouldn't warrant the camera for use with them.
 I don't know what happens, either.
-I presume the N90s is happy with Lithiums, but people who've used say they work great.
+I presume the N90s is happy with Lithiums, and friends who've used then extensively while shooting on long assignments overseas say they work great.

 The MB-10 vertical grip (Nikon product number 4627) is for the N90s.
 It will work with the N90, but the vertical release button won't work.